alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

         ... #Process Content in line variable
 ```

-But the file names are still hard coded and it's not generally useful 😒.
-We'll fix that next.

 As an aside, in the above examples the `revLine()` function has been improved by adding a call to [`strip()`](https://github.com/alecthegeek/Intro2/blob/8a23321a4ea535a4231c548f672ead418cd87ae8/stdio/reverseTextLines1.beta1.py#L5)
 which cleans up the string before further processing -- more information about